-The DNA is made up purine and pyrimidine bases.
-It is a long chain of A, T, G and C. knowing the order in which the nucleotides are arranged on a DNA is called as a DNA sequencing.
+The DNA is made up of purine and pyrimidine bases.
+It is a long chain of A, T, G and C. knowing the order in which the nucleotides are arranged on a DNA is called a DNA sequencing.
 Know more on the structure of DNA: DNA story: The structure and function of DNA.

 The DNA sequencing technique is the combination of wet lab and dry lab work, once the reaction is completed into the web lab the data will be processed into the dry lab for computational result analysis.